-The tax code is fraught with tensions and tradeoffs, and efforts to satisfy one principle of tax policy can violate another.
+The tax code is fraught with tensions and tradeoffs.
+Efforts to satisfy one principle of tax policy can violate another.
 The so-called marriage penalty offers a case in point.
-A married couple is generally treated as one tax unit who must pay tax on their total taxable income.
-The marriage tax penalty is said to exist when the tax liability of a married couple is greater than the sum of the tax liabilities the spouses would have incurred were they not married.
+A married couple is generally treated as one tax unit.
+They must pay tax on their total combined taxable income.
+The marriage tax penalty exists when the couple’s tax liability is greater than the sum of what the two would pay were they not married and filed as individuals.
 It is impossible to eliminate the marriage tax penalties within the existing tax structure without violating other desirable features of the tax system, such as progressivityIn taxation, a situation in which people with lower income pay a smaller percentage of their income than do people with higher income..

 INCOME TAX REFORM: Policy

-Tax reform should focus on raising sufficient revenue and making the tax system more equitable and efficient.
-Reforms should:
+Tax reform should focus on raising sufficient revenue.
+It should make the tax system more equitable and efficient.

-- increase the system’s capacity for raising adequate revenue, including broadening the tax base;
+- increase the system’s revenue-raising capacity, including broadening the tax base;

 - avoid negative impacts on important social goals such as retirement savings and health insurance coverage;